KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 * Some Sith Korriban NPCs' genders were incorrect: [JC's Korriban: Back in Black for K1 2.2](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/)
 * Some stunt modules were missing geometry: [JC's Minor Fixes for K1 1.1](https://deadlystream.com/files/file/1333-jcs-minor-fixes-for-k1/)
 * Some view screen monitors in the Taris Upper City cantina float in mid-air: [Taris Dueling Arena Adjustment 1.2](https://deadlystream.com/files/file/1404-taris-dueling-arena-adjustment/) (Partial) [ISSUE #87](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/87)
-* Tariga and a couple other Sith students attacked with no weapons but their fists: [JC's Korriban: Back in Black for K1 2.2](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/) (reported by DarthParametric) [ISSUE #201](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/201)
+* Tariga and a couple other Sith students attacked with no weapons but their fists: [JC's Korriban: Back in Black for K1 2.2](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/) (Reported by DarthParametric) [ISSUE #201](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/201)
-* The ancient computer in the Korriban Tomb of Tulak Hord had an unskippable interface, causing excessive delays (with input from ebmar) [ISSUE #165](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/165)
+* The ancient computer in the Korriban Tomb of Tulak Hord had an unskippable interface, causing excessive delays (With input from ebmar) [ISSUE #165](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/165)
 * The character Adrenas was lacking a soundset: [JC's Korriban: Back in Black for K1 2.2](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/)
 * The character Hijata had the wrong appearance and dialogue: [JC's Korriban: Back in Black for K1 2.2](https://deadlystream.com/files/file/1293-jcs-korriban-back-in-black-for-k1/)
 * The datapad for Dustil's quest could still be obtained after the Sith Academy on Korriban went hostile, making Carth look out of touch [ISSUE #4](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/4)
 * The Elder's compound on Lehon had some characters attacking with fists and issues with party positioning/facing [ISSUE #169](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/169)
-* The encounter with Sasha could be done repeatedly, resulting in a dark side point exploit (reported by DarthParametric)
+* The encounter with Sasha could be done repeatedly, resulting in a dark side point exploit (Reported by DarthParametric)
 * The exit in the Sith Base on Taris was labelled incorrectly (Reported by 134340Goat)
 * The exploding pillar in the Tomb of Ajunta Pall on Korriban could cause permanent disabling of AI for companions and suffered from UI glitches during the cutscene [ISSUE #164](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/164)
 * The floor of the training room in the Manaan Sith Base had some lightmap UV issues [ISSUE #141](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/141)